-$$\bar{\Psi}\frac{\partial\phi(\beta)}{\partial\beta'}\gamma = 0, \qquad (2)$$ at $\beta = \beta_0$ , where $\gamma \in \mathbb{R}^k$ effectively determines the directional derivative along which the expected Jacobian is 0.
-On this basis, I can estimate both $\beta$ and $\gamma$ by optimally combining (2) with the original moment conditions (1) subject to a normalisation on $\gamma$ such as $\gamma'\gamma = 1$ .
+Suppose that theoretical considerations or previous empirical studies lead one to suspect that α may be first-order underidentified.
+Following Sargan (1983a), I initially simplify the presentation by assuming that the rank failure of the expected Jacobian is of order one, and postpone the extension to situations in which its nullity is higher to the end of this subsection.
+For non-linear in parameters models, this amounts to at $\alpha = \alpha_0$, where $\gamma \in \mathbb{R}^k$ effectively determines the directional derivative along which the expected Jacobian is 0.
+On this basis, I can estimate both α and γ by optimally combining (3) with the original moment conditions (1) subject to a normalisation on γ such as $\gamma'\gamma = 1$.
 Thus, I can not only estimate the parameters of interest but also the "direction of weak identification".
-In some examples, though, the first-order underidentification problem may only affect a specific parameter, so I could restrict $\gamma$ to be the corresponding canonical vector.
+In some examples, though, the first-order underidentification problem may only affect a specific parameter, so I could restrict γ to be the corresponding canonical vector.
 In other cases, there may be a priori arguments for considering other pre-specified directional derivatives.

-Given that the expected Jacobian of the joint set of moment conditions (1) and (2) is where $\gamma^{\dagger}$ are the free elements of $\gamma$ , this matrix must have full rank in a neighbourhood of the true values when $\gamma^{\dagger}$ is simultaneously estimated for standard GMM asymptotic theory to work.
-Similarly, when $\gamma$ is fixed a priori, the first block of k columns of the above matrix must have full rank.
-But those rank conditions are precisely the secondorder identification conditions mentioned in the introduction.
-Although in principle I could also consider second-order underidentified models, etc., in many locally identified but first-order underidentified examples the required rank condition on (3) holds.
+$$\bar{\Psi} \frac{\partial \phi(\alpha)}{\partial \alpha'} \gamma = 0, \tag{3}$$ where γ^{\dagger} are the free elements of γ , this matrix must have full rank in a neighbourhood of the true values when γ^{\dagger} is simultaneously estimated for standard GMM asymptotic theory to work.
+Similarly, when γ is fixed a priori, the first block of k columns of the above matrix must have full rank.
+But those rank conditions are precisely at the core of the second-order identification conditions in Dovonon and Renault (2020).8 Although in principle I could also consider second-order underidentified models, etc., the required rank condition on (4) holds in many locally identified but first-order underidentified examples, including those in sections 3.2 and 3.3.